 Depth maps based mesh reconstruction method

-In older versions of PhotoScan/Metashape application, polygonal mesh reconstruction required dense cloud data, and in some cases user faced the necessity to manually remove noise from the dense cloud, or to mask nearly all images before building a dense cloud.
-The new mesh reconstruction method uses depth maps directly without the need to generate a dense point cloud first.
+In older versions of PhotoScan/Metashape application, polygonal mesh reconstruction required point cloud data, and in some cases users faced the necessity to manually remove noise from the point cloud, or to mask nearly all images before building a point cloud.
+The new mesh reconstruction method uses depth maps directly without the need to generate a point point cloud first.

 Building model using the depth maps source option allows to use strict volumetric masks option in the Build Mesh dialog window.

 A mesh generated based on medium quality depth maps is illustrated below.
 It can be seen that although the whole hand was reconstructed successfully, the white background without texture stuck between the index and middle fingers.